folbricht/routedns/doc/configuration.md

 - `filter` - If set to `true` in `response-blocklist-ip`, matching records will be removed from responses rather than the whole response.
 If there is no answer record left after applying the filter, NXDOMAIN will be returned.
 - `location-db` - If location-based IP blocking is used, this specifies the GeoIP data file to load.
 Optional.
 Defaults to /usr/share/GeoIP/GeoLite2-City.mmdb

-Location-based blocking requires a list of strings that specify the type of geographical entity (`continent`, `country`, or `city`) and the GeoName ID, separated by a colon, like `country:2750405` for Netherlands.
+Location-based blocking requires a list of GeoName IDs of geographical entities (Continent, Country or City) and the GeoName ID, like `2750405` for Netherlands.
 The GeoName ID can be looked up in [https://www.geonames.org/](https://www.geonames.org/).

 Examples: